Hugo-Bo-Diaz/VGTournamentWiki/Game.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zQWTpzhywpc"></iframe>
 <h2>The Objective</h2>
 <p>
-Explain that you need to survive 4 days to win and that no money = lose
+The main objective of the game is to manage the tournament for 4 days without running out of money, you can get money from participants and the main costs are the salaries for the Organizers and Technicians
 </p>
 <h2>Employees</h2>
 <p>